 Try to keep it short and to the point, and it should be updated regularly.

-If you’re using Connecteam’s employee app then you can have the employee handbook directly in the app so your employees can refer to it in real-time whenever they need it.
+If you’re using Connecteam’s employee app then you can upload the employee handbook directly to the app so your employees can refer to it in real-time whenever they need it.